CosmWasm/cosmwasm.github.io/docs/tutorial/writing-contracts/introduction.md

-# Writing CøsmWasm contracts
+# Writing CosmWasm contracts

-This section is a step-by-step guide on how to write CøsmWasm contracts.
+This section is a step-by-step guide on how to write CosmWasm contracts.